JackTrick/bitsy-advanced-dialogue-tags-mod/README.md

 * Use it as you would standard Bitsy.

 ```
-NOTE: THIS EDITOR MAY NOT WORK IN CHROME/EXPLORER.
-RUNNING IN FIREFOX IS RECOMMENDED.
+:warning: NOTE: THIS EDITOR MAY NOT WORK IN CHROME/EXPLORER.
+RUNNING IN FIREFOX IS RECOMMENDED. :warning:

 EXPORTED GAMES SHOULD STILL RUN IN ANY BROWSER
 ```